atlanhq/camelot/CONTRIBUTING.md

 The preferred workflow for contributing to Camelot is to fork the [project repository](https://github.com/socialcopsdev/camelot) on GitHub, clone, develop on a branch and then finally submit a pull request.
 Steps:

-1. Fork the project repository: click on the ‘Fork’ button near the top of the page.
+1. Fork the project repository.
+Click on the ‘Fork’ button near the top of the page.
 This creates a copy of the code under your account on the GitHub.

 2. Clone your fork of Camelot from your GitHub account: